-- UDM network product is connected in simulated/real network environment.
+- UDM network product is connected with an AUSF in simulated/real network environment involving AMF, eNB.

-- Tester shall have access to all the authentication specific data sent over N1 interface, N12 interface and N13 interface.
+- The tester shall have access to all the authentication specific data sent over N1 interface, N12 interface and N13 interface.

-- Tester shall have access to UDM.
+- The tester shall have access to the UDM under test.

 Execution Steps:

-1. Tester shall capture the entire authentication procedure between UE and AMF over N1, N12 and N13 interface using any network analyser.
+1. The tester shall capture the entire authentication procedure and authentication confirmation procedure over N12 and N13 interface using any network analyser.

+2. Tester shall filter the Nudm_UEAuthentication_Get Request message sent over the N13 interface to retrieve serving network name.

-2. Tester shall filter the Nudm_Authentication_Get Response message sent over N13 interface to find the SUPI.
+3. The tester shall filter the Nudm_Authentication_Get Response message sent over N13 interface to find the SUPI.

-3. Tester shall filter the Nausf_UEAuthentication_Authenticate Response message sent over N12 interface to retrieve the Authentication status (EAP success/failure for EAP-AKA' or Result for 5G AKA) from the Nausf_UEAuthentication_Authenticate Response message.
+4. The tester shall filter the Nausf_UEAuthentication_Authenticate Response message sent over N12 interface to retrieve the Authentication result (EAP success/failure for EAP-AKA' or Result for 5G AKA).

-4. Tester shall verify the status retrieved authentication status with the authentication status stored in UDM.

-5. Tester shall compare the SUPI present in the Nudm_Authentication_Get Response message and SUPI stored in the UDM.

-6. Tester shall filter the Nudm_UEAuthentication_Get Request message sent over the N13 interface.
+5. The tester shall filter the Nudm_UEAuthentication_ResultConfirmation Request message to retrieve the authentication result and time of authentication procedure sent from the AUSF to the UDM over N13 interface.

-7. Tester shall compare the Serving network name present in the Nudm_Authentication_Get Request message with the serving network name stored in UDM.
+6. The tester shall compare the serving network name stored in the UDM against the serving network name retrieved from the Nudm_Authentication_Get Request message and the serving network name retrieved from the Nudm_UEAuthentication_ResultConfirmation Request message.

+7. The tester shall compare the authentication status stored in the UDM against the authentication result retrieved from N12 interface.

+8. The tester shall compare the SUPI stored in the UDM against the SUPI retrieved from the Nudm_Authentication_Get Response message and the SUPI retrieved from the Nudm_UEAuthentication_ResultConfirmation Request message.

+9. The tester shall compare the timestamp stored in the UDM against the time of authentication procedure retrieved from the Nudm_UEAuthentication_ResultConfirmation Request message.

 Expected Results: